aimacode/aima-exercises/markdown/csp-exercises.md

 3. What sets of variables are constrained, and how?

-4. Now consider the problem of putting <span>*as many knights as possible*</span> on the board without any attacks.
+4. Now consider the problem of putting *as many knights as possible* on the board without any attacks.
 Explain how to solve this with local search by defining appropriate ACTIONS and RESULT functions and a sensible objective function.